mariadb-operator/mariadb-operator-helm/README.md

         enabled: true
 ```

 Once you have installed the operator, you are able to install a `MariaDB` instance.
-Refer to the documentation for getting started with the rest of CRDs.
+Refer to the main [mariadb-operator](https://github.com/mariadb-operator/mariadb-operator) documentation for getting started with the rest of CRDs.

 ## Documentation
 * [mariadb-operator](https://github.com/mariadb-operator/mariadb-operator/blob/main/README.md)